Tuition fees terms and conditions

 Annual Tuition Fees

-Tuition fees are charged annually and may be subject to annual increase.
+Tuition fees are charged annually for each year of study, including placement years/study abroad and may be subject to annual increase.

 How tuition fees are calculated